Orphis/boost-cmake/README.md

 add_subdirectory(boost-cmake)
 ```

+You can specify a subset of compiled libraries, which will be included to project.
+This can be useful for a build with MSVC compiler.
+'''
+set(BOOST_LIBS_OPTIONAL filesystem program_options system CACHE STRING "" FORCE)
+add_subdirectory(boost-cmake)
+'''

 ## Motivation

 Most people struggle building Boost for various platforms or using package managers to get the right version, so I figured I would open-source the solution similar to the one I developed while I worked at Spotify.